 Only first-year students, sophomores, and juniors in the Honors College are eligible to apply.
-To be eligible to receive the award, Honors College students also must 1) Show proof of applying for/being offered an internship, and 2) Must complete at least three pre-professional training sessions with the Career Center.
-Eligible training sessions include any of the regular workshops or advising sessions offered by the Career Center:
+To be eligible to receive the award, Honors College students also must follow all application policies and procedures outlined by UVM's Career Center.

 Application Timeline and Deadline

-To maximize the chance of receiving funding, Honors College students are encouraged to apply for the Career Development Award as well as any other internship awards they are eligible for.
+When applying for internship funding, Honors College students will be considered for the Career Development Award as well as any other internship awards they are eligible for.
 All awards listed on UVM's Internship Funding page have the same essays, same application process, and same deadline.

 Selection Criteria & Selection Process

 The purpose of this scholarship is to 1) Assist students with obtaining experience relating to career and professional development, and 2) Promote career and professional development opportunities for students in the Honors College.
 Because of this, scholarship decisions are not solely made on the basis of previous experience or GPA.
 Rather, award decisions are based on:

 - Professional sense of purpose: Selection committee members will evaluate the benefits a student will gain from the internship, and how the internship aligns with a student's career/professional goals.